 The 90s rejected retro patterns and colour for modern Minimalism – when Tony Blair replaced John Major as Prime Minister the Daily Express headline was: “Downing Street chucks out its chintz”.

-But Laura Ashley was and still is a BELOVED BRITISH BRAND !
+But Laura Ashley was and still should be a BELOVED BRITISH BRAND !
 Five or six years ago and slightly ahead of the curve I wrote about Ashley for a series in Country Life magazine called Great British Taste-Makers.
 Now ‘Cottage-core’ and the trade in vintage Ashley is flying and high fashion has been producing Ashley rip-offs for the past 18 months.
 My friend Zita trawls ebay for Ashley’s Colefax-chintzy curtains, which, she says, are still absurdly cheap.

 Chloe, Gucci, and Shrimps have all made Ashley look-alike ‘Prairie dresses” named for the children’s books about an American pioneering family by Laura Ingalls Wilder.
 The groovier young style their mother’s vintage Ashley as workwear; their mother’s friends suddenly get nostalgic for old frocks pushed to the back of wardrobes or bundled into the attic.
-My daughter has her aunties’ old Ashley and a fabulous mushroom-corduroy cape that she was given two summers ago by Solveig Stone (of Compton Marbling), who put her bridesmaids in Ashley for her wedding then.
+My daughter has her aunties’ old Ashley and a fabulous mushroom-corduroy cape that she was given two summers ago by Solveig Stone (of Compton Marbling), who put her bridesmaids in Ashley for her wedding back then.
 The shoppers of the 70s and 80s craved Victoriana and we’re back there now – but with our consciousnesses raised – I hope.

-Last year the 67-year-old brand was bought by an asset aquisition and investment company, Gordon Brothers, along with its archives and related intellectual property – the invaluable back catalogue of vintage Ashley and all the document textiles that Laura Ashley so diligently collected and used as her design sources, including hundreds of antique quilts, amazing pieces of folk art from the 19th and 20th centuries whose individual scraps she mined for pattern repeats.
+Last year the 67-year-old brand was bought by an asset acquisition and investment company, Gordon Brothers, along with its archives and related intellectual property – the invaluable back catalogue of vintage Ashley and all the document textiles that Laura Ashley so diligently collected and used as her design sources, including hundreds of antique quilts, amazing pieces of folk art from the 19th and 20th centuries whose individual scraps she mined for pattern repeats.

 The British multinational Next has been awarded the deal to relaunch the Ashley brand and a flagship store in the Westfield Centre is planned.
 Which sounds so ‘2020’ and counter-intuitive now?
-If Laura Ashley were instead resussitated as a company practicing its founder’s thrifty values, recycling and reworking its classic designs and patterns sustainably in British workshops, I think that would be a really good news story.
+If Laura Ashley were instead resuscitated as a company practicing its founder’s thrifty values, recycling and reworking its classic designs and patterns sustainably in British workshops, I think that would be a really good news story.
 But I don’t think it will happen.

 With very grateful thanks to Jane Ashley, Nick Ashley, Cath Kidston, Isabel Bannermen and, Martin Wood author of the excellent survey and source book, Laura Ashley, ( Frances Lincoln 2009).